sinara-hw/Sayma_Metlino_Documentation/wiki_introduction.rst

 Sinara uses two main form factors for hardware requiring real-time
 control: microTCA (uTCA) and Eurocard Extension Modules (EEM).
-Non real-time hardware is typically connected to the host PC using ethernet.
+Non real-time hardware is typically connected to the host PC using Ethernet.

 MicroTCA (uTCA) is Sinara's preferred form factor for high performance hardware with high-speed data converters requiring deterministic phase control, such as the Sayma Smart Arbitrary Waveform Generator (SAWG).

-..
-Information about uTCA hardware, including a list of parts needed to build a Sinara uTCA crate can be found \href{uTCA}{here}.

 EEMs provide a lower cost, simpler platform than uTCA for hardware that requires real-time control, but not bandwidth or complexity of uTCA